harlyq/aframe-sprite-particles-component/README.md

 Both radial and non-radial values are applied to each particle.
 So a particle's position will be the sum of the **position** and **radialPosition**, similarly for velocity and acceleration.

-Using a **depthWrite** of `false` produces the best results for particles with transparency, but it may mean that objects that should be behind the particle system appear in front of the particle system (especially for large terrain objects which may be partially in-front and partially behind the particle system).
-For these cases setting **depthWrite** to true will fix the draw problem, but you may start to see transparent parts of one particle obscuring other particles.
-In this case the particles are being drawn at the same depth from the camera, but the first particle drawn is obscuring the other particles.
-To fix the transparency problems, use the **alphaTest** value to ignore texture values below a certain alpha value (try a value of .5, if too much of the particle is being lost then decrease the value, or if there is still too much of the background of one particle obscuring other particles then increase the value).
-Note that using a non-zero **alphaTest** may result in a thin edge appearing around some of the particles.

-For a detailed explaination for depth testing and the depth buffer see https://learnopengl.com/Advanced-OpenGL/Depth-testing

 When using **rotation** on textures with frames, parts of the adjacent frames will be visible during the rotation.
 So it is important that there is a large buffer of empty space around the non-transparent parts of the frames, so that adjacent frames don't visibly leak into the particle during rotation.

 The particle systems uses a cyclic pool of (**spawnRate * maximum(lifeTime)**) particles and particles that have expired are recycled to become new particles.
 This impacts the draw order, because a new particle may actually be recycled from a much older particle and hence be drawn before the previous particle.
 Typically it is not a problem, but it may explain why a particle system appears different after the first loop.